Environmental Impacts

 • Pulse emissions (:math:`P_{i,u}`) – the one-off release (or uptake) that occurs when land transitions from its natural state to land use \(u\) (cropland or pasture).
 We estimate above-ground biomass (AGB), below-ground biomass (BGB), and soil organic carbon (SOC) stocks for both the natural and agricultural equilibria, then convert the difference to CO₂ using the stoichiometric factor \(44/12\).

 • Annual regrowth (:math:`R_i`) – the ongoing sequestration potential when land is spared or allowed to regrow.
-Regrowth is only applied where forest cover is present in the baseline land-cover map.
+Regrowth credits are only granted where the baseline land-cover map indicates the area is eligible for potential forest (forest fraction above the configured threshold), reflecting that the Cook-Patton & Griscom dataset quantifies how much carbon could accumulate if forests were allowed to return.

 • Managed flux (:math:`M_{i,u}`) – ongoing emissions from managed systems (e.g., peat oxidation, continuous tillage).
 The current implementation sets \(M_{i,u} = 0\) everywhere as a simplifying assumption.